LNER Class A2: Performance

-The performance of the locomotives was adequate for the needs of their intended use on the East Coast Main Line between York and Edinburgh but disappointing and with higher coal consumption compared to the A1 class.
+The performance of the locomotives was adequate for the needs of their intended use on the East Coast Main Line between York and Edinburgh and they reportedly steamed better than the A1 class, but they suffered from higher coal consumption.
 They also suffered from a long wheelbase 40 ft 5 in which limited their route availability elsewhere.

-In an attempt to improve the steaming of the class Gresley rebuilt No. 2404 with an A1-style taper boiler in 1929, reducing the boiler pressure to 180 psi but no noticeable improvement was achieved.
+In an attempt to improve the efficiency of the class Gresley rebuilt No. 2404 with an A1-style taper boiler in 1929, reducing the boiler pressure to 180 psi but no noticeable improvement was achieved.
 Therefore, once the locomotives came due for heavy repair during 1936-37 they were all withdrawn from service and scrapped.

 Assessment

 According to the Railway Correspondence and Travel Society survey of the Locomotives of the L.N.E.R. 'the design was an unhappy swan-song to the North Eastern locomotive development - it was their biggest, but somewhat below the best that Darlington could do.'
 In the opinion of Allen, 'prestige rather than real need was the predominant consideration; in the design.